moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/apps.md

 App information:

 - Located in the ticket sidebar
-- Restricted by Role:
+- Restricted by Group:
-  - Administrator
-  - GitLab Staff
-  - GitLab Staff - Delete tickets
-  - GitLab Staff - Explore
-  - Support Managers
-  - Support Staff
-  - Support Staff - Explore
+  - Support AMER
-  - Support Staff - Professional Services
+  - Support APAC
-  - Tech Support
+  - Support EMEA
 - This application was developed by Unbabel and is available in the [Zendesk Marketplace](https://www.zendesk.com/apps/support/unbabel-for-zendesk-support/).